 In cases where inheritance tax is likely to be due, these estate will generally include a greater number and often a wider variety of investments.
 The Inland Revenue return that is required to be filed is more complex and detailed.
 As a result additional time will be incurred.
 Once we have met with you and understood the nature and volume of assets we will be able to provide you with a fee estimate tailored to your case.

-Estates of this more complex nature are charged based on the time spent on an hourly rate basis with an additional value element of 0.5% of the value of any property and 1% of the remaining assets of the estate.
+Estates of this more complex nature are charged based on the time spent on an hourly rate basis (see below for hourly rates) with an additional value element of 0.5% of the value of any property and 1% of the remaining assets of the estate.
 In order to provide some guidance however, the cost could range between £4,000-£10,000 plus VAT and disbursements as detailed below.
-Some estates of a very complex nature will cost in excess of £10,000 plus VAT and disbursements as detailed below.
+Some estates of a very complex nature or high value will cost in excess of £10,000 plus VAT and disbursements as detailed below.

 As taxable estates vary from case to case it is difficult to provide an accurate timescale, especially as there will need to be calculations approved by HMRC.
 Inheritance tax is usually payable when an individual estate exceeds £325,000.
 There are a number of allowances available upon which we can advise you.
 For more information on how inheritance tax is calculated please visit: https://www.gov.uk/inheritance-tax